awhits-tt/pickie-app/README.md

 ### 3. Install dependencies
 pip install -r requirements.txt

-### 4. Run the dashboard
+### 4. Run the vector embedding processing file of the dataset
+python embedding.py

+### 5. Run the Flask API file
-python gradio-dashboard.py
+python api.py

+### 6. Run and start the frontend of the application
+cd frontend
+npm install
+npm start

+### 7. Access the App
+Visit http://localhost:3000 in your browser.